 On August 19, 1901, the library was moved to rooms in the new Town Hall on King Street.

-The first steps are taken about building a Carnegie Library in the town, which was eventually built in 1923.
+The first steps are taken towards building a Carnegie Library in the town, which was eventually built in 1923.

 Many ethnic groups begin to arrive in Welland.
 Negotiations continued between the Library Board, City and Carnegie Foundation.
 The library is moved to a new place in the Municipal Building in September.